AlexMercher/Money-Tracker/README.md

 1. Tap the "+" floating action button or "Add Transaction"### Adding Transactions

-2. Select existing friend or add new friend name1.
-Tap the "+" floating action button or "Add Transaction"

-3. Enter transaction amount (₹ currency)2.
-Select existing friend or add new friend name
+2. Select existing friend or add new friend name
+3.

-4. Choose transaction type:3.
-Enter transaction amount (₹ currency)
+4. Enter transaction amount (₹ currency)

+5. Choose transaction type:)

    - **Lent**: You gave money to friend (increases their debt to you)4.
 Choose transaction type:

    - **Borrowed**: You received money from friend (increases your debt to them)   - **Lent**: You gave money to friend (increases their debt to you)

-5. Add optional note and select date   - **Borrowed**: You received money from friend (increases your debt to them)
+6. Add optional note and select date

-6. Tap "Save" to create transaction5.
-Add optional note and select date
+7. Tap "Save" to create transaction

 6. Tap "Save" to create transaction